 In order to carry out these duties effectively, the board will often need to expand as an organization grows and matures.
 While recruitment is one important step in this process, a broad, systematic approach to board development, including orientation, training, evaluation, and the cultivation of prospective board members, is critical to ensuring the long-term success of any board.

 To learn more about developing nonprofit boards, we offer the following training:

-Your Board and Fundraising: An Introductory Class for Small Nonprofits, which includes information on getting your board involved in the fundraising process.
-Available free as an online webinar and as an in-person class.
+Your Board and Fundraising: An Introductory Class for Small Nonprofits, our free recorded webinar that includes information on getting your board involved in the fundraising process.

 Before You Seek a Grant: A Checklist for New Nonprofits, our free recorded webinar that discusses how to develop a governing board for a new organization.